Dementia and Your Loved One: Are You in Denial?

-The Internet is full or resources to gain knowledge about dementia.
-One very good source of information is national Alzheimer’s Association. (www.alz.org).
+The Internet is full of resources to gain knowledge about dementia.
+One very good source of information is the national Alzheimer's Association. (www.alz.org).

 Talk with friends, family, or a therapist.
 By finding others who've been through the same situation, you can learn from their experiences.

-Remember that caregiver burnout is a real danger, and that it can hinder your ability to care for a relative with dementia.
+Remember that caregiver burnout is a real danger and can hinder your ability to care for a relative with dementia.
 Senior daycare, part-time home care, and respite options can provide a break from caregiving.

 Professional dementia care helps family caregivers and seniors

 Acceptance is the first step.
 After understanding the risks of denial and determining that your aging loved one may be suffering from dementia, discuss potential solutions.
 Many people think they can provide all the care themselves.
-But the truth is, there is awareness, education, and medical knowledge that is needed.
-If your loved one is diagnosed with a heart problem and they need surgery, you wouldn’t take them home.
+But the truth is, that awareness, education, and medical knowledge are needed.
+If your loved one is diagnosed with a heart problem and needs surgery, you wouldn't take them home.
 Memory care needs to be approached in the same way.